Adventists and Healthy Living

 Taking time to rest is an absolute necessity for both our physical and mental health.

-Every day between tasks
+Rest every day between tasks

-Every night as we sleep
+Rest every night as we sleep

 “Remember the Sabbath day, to keep it holy.
 Six days you shall labor and do all your work, but the seventh day is the Sabbath of the Lord your God.”

 In it you shall do no work: you, nor your son, nor your daughter, nor your male servant, nor your female servant, nor your cattle, nor your stranger who is within your gates.